cscart/docs/en/user_guide/addons/vendor_debt_payout/index.rst

 By default, all the money from orders in Multi-Vendor goes to the marketplace owner and then splits between vendors.
 For more information, please check :doc:`the article about money flow in Multi-Vendor and how to control it </user_guide/users/vendors/workflow>`.

 The marketplace owner earns money on commissions and vendor plan fees.
 But what if a vendor doesn't get orders?
-Or  the marketplace owner charges him for some service, and the vendor can’t to pay in time?
+Or the marketplace owner charges him for some service, and the vendor can’t pay in time?
 This is how the vendor may become a debtor.

 Previously, marketplace owners had to deal with debtors manually or use the Vendor Debt Payout add-on.
 In new versions of Multi-Vendor, the Vendor-to-Admin Payments add-on was created to completely replace the old add-on.